Jello Biafra: Other bands

 In the early 1980s, Biafra collaborated with musicians Christian Lunch and Adrian Borland (of the Sound) and Morgan Fisher (of Mott the Hoople) for the electropunk musical project the Witch Trials, releasing one self-titled EP in its lifetime.

 In 1988, Biafra, with Al Jourgensen and Paul Barker of the band Ministry, and Jeff Ward, formed Lard.
 The band became yet another side project for Ministry, with Biafra providing vocals and lyrics.
-According to a March 2009 interview with Jourgensen, he and Biafra are working on a new Lard album, which is being recorded in Jourgensen's El Paso studio.
+In a March 2009 interview, Jourgensen said that he and Biafra were working on a new Lard album in Jourgensen's El Paso studio.
 Jourgensen also claimed in 2021 that Biafra was in the works on a new Lard album.
-While working on the film Terminal City Ricochet in 1989, Biafra did a song for the film's soundtrack with D.O.A..
+While working on the film Terminal City Ricochet in 1989, Biafra performed a song for the film's soundtrack with D.O.A..
 As a result, Biafra worked with D.O.A. on the album Last Scream of the Missing Neighbors.
 Biafra also worked with Nomeansno on the soundtrack, which led to their collaboration on the album The Sky Is Falling and I Want My Mommy the following year.
 Biafra also provided lyrics for the song "Biotech is Godzilla" for Sepultura's 1993 album Chaos A.D..

 In 1999, Biafra and other members of the anti-globalization movement protested the WTO Meeting of 1999 in Seattle.
-Along with other prominent West Coast musicians, he formed the short-lived band No WTO Combo to help promote the movement's cause.
+Along with other prominent West Coast musicians, he formed a short-lived band, The No WTO Combo, to help promote the movement's cause.
 The band was originally scheduled to play during the protest, but the performance was canceled due to riots.
-The band performed a short set the following night at the Showbox in downtown Seattle (outside the designated area), along with the hip-hop group Spearhead.
-No WTO Combo later released a CD of recordings from the concert, entitled Live from the Battle in Seattle.
+The band performed a short set the following night at the Showbox in downtown Seattle, outside the designated area, along with the hip-hop group Spearhead.
+The No WTO Combo later released a CD of recordings from the concert, titled Live from the Battle in Seattle.